-3.B.9 Emission Points AA-020 through AA-025 are subject to and shall comply with the applicable requirements of the National Emission Standards for Hazardous Air Pollutants (NESHAP) for Industrial, Commercial, and Institutional Boilers at Area Sources, 40 CFR 63, Subpart JJJJJJ, and the applicable General Provisions, 40 CFR 63, Subpart A as noted in Table 8 of Subpart JJJJJJ.
+3.B.9 Emission Points AA-020 through AA-025 are subject to the applicable requirements of the National Emission Standards for Hazardous Air Pollutants (NESHAP) for Industrial, Commercial, and Institutional Boilers at Area Sources, 40 CFR 63, Subpart JJJJJJ.

-For purposes of determining applicability to Subpart JJJJJJ, Emission Points AA-020 through AA-025 meet the definition of a gas-fired boiler contained in 40 CFR 63.11237.
-As such, these units are not subject to the requirements of Subpart JJJJJJ per 40 CFR 63.11195(e).
-However, if the permittee fires any fuel other than natural gas such that the boiler(s) no longer meets the definition of a gas-fired boiler, the boiler(s) must immediately begin meeting the applicable requirements of Subpart JJJJJJ.
-In such an event, Emission Points AA-020 through AA-022 would be considered existing sources and Emission Points AA-023 through AA-025 would be considered new sources for purposes of determining the applicable requirements of Subpart JJJJJJ.
+For purposes of determining applicability to Subpart JJJJJJ, Emission Points AA-020 through AA-025 meet the definition of a gas-fired boiler and, as such, are not subject to any other requirements of Subpart JJJJJJ.
+If the permittee fires any fuel other than natural gas such that the boiler(s) no longer meets the definition of a gas-fired boiler in Subpart JJJJJJ, the boiler(s) must immediately begin meeting the requirements of Subpart JJJJJJ applicable to the boiler subcategory.
+If such a change does occur and one or more boilers become subject to Subpart JJJJJJ, Emission Points AA-020 through AA-022 would be considered existing sources while Emission Points AA-023 through AA-025 would be considered new sources for purposes of determining the applicable requirements.